flxst/nerblackbox/docs/docs/training.md

 -----------
 ### Detailed Results

-In addition to the [Main Results](#main-results), one may have a look at much more detailed results of an experiment using `mlflow` or `tensorboard`.
+In addition to the [Main Results](#main-results), one may have a look at much more detailed results of a training run using `mlflow` or `tensorboard`.

 ??? note "Detailed Results"